On a generalization of affinoid varieties: Archimedean dagger affinoid subdomains

-because the $\rho' < \rho$ are final for the diagram in question.
-But $\limind$ is an exact functor, hence the last complex is also acyclic. \end{proof} \end{thm}
+because the part of diagram with $\rho' < \rho$ is final and the functor $\limind$ commutes with finite limits.
+By the fact that $\limind$ is an exact functor we deduce that the complex (\ref{eqn:cech}) is acyclic. \end{proof}

-\begin{rmk} The analogy between compact Stein subsets of a complex analytic space and affinoid subdomains of rigid analytic space was suggested by Brian Conrad in \cite{CON}.
-We can see more formally the idea of Conrad in the following way.
-If $X$ is a complex analytic space we can define a site $X_s$, which we can call the \emph{compact Stein site} of $X$, whose objects are the compact Stein subsets of $X$ and the coverings are the locally finite coverings.
-By the properties characterizing the compact Stein subsets of an analytic space its easy to deduce that this site is well defined and that the Cech cohomology of $X_s$ coincides with the usual sheaf cohomology of $X$.
+\begin{rmk} The fact that affinoid subdomains of rigid analytic spaces can be seen as the non-archimedean counterpart of the compact Stein subsets of classical complex spaces is a classical observation that goes back at the origin of rigid geometry.
+The fact that this analogy can also reversed was suggested by Brian Conrad in \cite{CON}.
+If $X$ is a separated complex analytic space we can define a site $X_s$, which we can call the \emph{compact Stein site} of $X$, whose objects are the compact Stein subsets of $X$ and the coverings are the locally finite coverings.
+By the properties characterizing the compact Stein subsets of a separated analytic space it is easy to deduce that this site is well-defined and that the \u{C}ech cohomology of coherent sheaves of $X_s$ coincides with the usual sheaf cohomology of $X$. \end{rmk}

-The same reasoning can be done on $X = \cM(A)$ which is itself a compact Stein subset of $X$ and can be thought as a pro-analytic space.
-And the previous discussion shows that there is a canonical continuous functor from the dagger site on $X$ to the compact Stein site on $X$, which is in fact an immersion. \end{rmk}